-The project comprises: rehabilitation of Isebania-Kisii-Ahero road (172km) and upgrading of feeder roads (77km) connected to the main roadway; assessment of domestic construction industry capacity; analysis of transport infrastructure gap in Kenya; and Technical Assistance to update Road and Bridges design Manuals, establishment of post-crash care and injury recovery centre, setting up of road crash database, and empowerment of small-to-medium women and youth contractors through targeted training to improve capacity for road maintenance.
+The Isebania-Kisii-Ahero Road section forms part of the southern link of the Tanzania-Kenya-South Sudan Road Corridor, which is an international trunk road running parallel to the Western border between Kenya and both Tanzania and Uganda.
+It serves as the main trade route between Kisumu port (Kenya) and Mwanza port (Tanzania) - the key trading centres within the Lake Victoria basin.
+The project aims at facilitating inter-regional movement of passengers and freight, widening of access to local markets, and enhancing connectivity with social and economic centres in the region.
+It entails: rehabilitation works for Isebania-Kisii-Ahero road (172km) and upgrading of associated feeder roads (77km) linking with the main roadway; assessment of domestic construction capacity; analysis of transport infrastructure gap in the Country; and Technical Assistance to update Road design Manuals, establishment of Post-Crash Emergency Trauma Centre, crash database, and empowerment of small-to-medium women and youth contractors through targeted training - to improve capacity for road maintenance.
 Ancillary works include: community water supply; roadside markets to improve local business environment and road safety.